gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This program unit pragma is supported for parameterless protected procedures as described in Annex C of the Ada Reference Manual.
-On the AAMP target the pragma can also be specified for nonprotected parameterless procedures that are declared at the library level (which includes procedures declared at the top level of a library package).
-In the case of AAMP, when this pragma is applied to a nonprotected procedure, the instruction ``IERET`` is generated for returns from the procedure, enabling maskable interrupts, in place of the normal return instruction.

 Pragma Interrupt_State
 ======================